-If the categories are really narrow and niche (“21st century female memoir”, “children’s books by Australian authors”, “Young Adult fantasy hardcovers”), a book doesn’t have to sell all that many copies to make it to the top.
-If, on the other hand, the categories are really broad (“fiction” and “non-fiction”), the book would have to go boonta to even get a look-in at the top ten.
+If the categories are narrow or niche (“21st century female memoir”, “children’s books by Australian authors”, “Young Adult fantasy hardcovers”), a book doesn’t have to sell all that many copies to make it to the top.
+If, on the other hand, the categories are really broad (“fiction” and “non-fiction”), the book would have to go like the clappers to even get a look-in at the top ten.

 What all this means is that, while the number of copies sold does “count” in calculating whether a book is a “best seller”, it’s not the only factor (and it’s definitely not the most important factor).
 There’s a tonne of other things that go into these calculations, too: whether the book is hardcover or paperback, whether its sales are wholesale to book chains or private orders for independent bookstores or online orders, whether the author has previously had a best seller…

 The most widely-recognised list of all – the New York Times Best Seller List – remains a bit of a mystery.
 It’s been going since 1931, published each week in The New York Times Book Review.
 The exact method used to compile this particular list is literally a classified trade secret.
-As best we plebs can tell, it’s based on weekly sales reports from selected independent and chain bookstores in the U.S., but no one really knows for sure.
+As best we can tell, it’s based on weekly sales reports from selected independent and chain bookstores in the U.S., but no one really knows for sure.
 The secrecy is designed to prevent people from rigging the system (authors of The Discipline of Market Leaders, we’re looking at you!), but it also means that readers – like you and I – can’t really evaluate the value of its recommendations, because we don’t know where they come from.

 For as long as there have been best seller lists, there have been criticisms of them, and they all boil down to pretty much the same thing: best seller lists can’t be relied upon to tell us which books are worthwhile.
 A classic book will always outsell this week’s flash-in-a-pan garbage celebrity memoir over time, but that’s not going to be reflected in a list that only takes this week or this month into account.
 Some lists are prone to double-counting, because they take into account both wholesale and retail sales, which gives us a false sense of how many people are buying and enjoying those books.
 And, most worryingly, there will always be authors and publishers that try to game the system, and the reader will (almost) never know when that has happened.